Kosmonosy: Geography

 Kosmonosy is located about 46 km northeast of Prague.
-It is urbanistically fused with the neighbouring city of Mladá Boleslav.
+It is urbanistically fused with the city of Mladá Boleslav.
 It lies in the Jičín Uplands.
 The highest point is the hill Baba at 363 m above sea level.

 History

 The first written mention of Kosmonosy is from 1186, when Duke Frederick donated the village to the order of Knights Hospitaller.
 They had built here the Church of Saint Martin.
 The church and partly the village were destroyed during the Hussite Wars.
 In 1607, during the rule of Jiří of Hohenlohe, Kosmonosy became the centre of a large estate.

 From 1650 to 1739, the estate was owned by the Czernin family and prospered.
 They had built here several buildings, including the church and the Piarist monastery and college.
 From 1730, the Czernins sold off their property due to debt.
 The local gymnasium, run by the monastery, became a centre of education in the region.
 However, in 1784 it was moved to Mladá Boleslav.
 A textile factory was built here in 1763 and the town became known for the textile industry, but the manufacture was moved to Josefův Důl in 1847.
 The monastery was abolished in 1784, but in 1867, the psychiatric hospital was established in its premises.

 Kosmonosy was promoted to a market town in 1868 and to a town in 1913.